 Planning Applications and Permissions in Merton

-Read on to find out more about successful planning applications and Architectural practices in Merton
+Read on to find out more about Architects and successful applications with Merton Planning.

 Home to Wimbledon grand slam tennis tournament, the London Borough of Merton boasts 2,150 acres of beautiful parks (such as Wimbledon Park) and open spaces.
 Crime is low and there are lots of good schools.
 Unemployment is below average and it is viewed as quite a wealthy area.
 From Wimbledon Village to Wimbledon Common, it is a leafy, sleepy retreat.
 But when the tennis players and fans arrive, it gets as busy as Edinburgh during its Festival Fringe.
 Housing tends to be family-oriented, and varies from cottage stlye terraces in Wimbledon to large houses near the Common.
 However, there are some new builds emerging around Southfields.